RubelBiswasDH/avatown-site/README.md

 ## Pages and Features
 Pages: There is total 2 pages right now Product List Page and Product Details Page

-Features :Search, Sort and Filter based on Category working on Product List Page
+Features :Search, Sort, Pagination and Filter based on Category working on Product List Page

 ## Learn More